A good start leads to a good finish, and you've just taken your first step on the path toward success in learning online.

 Your instructor controls the date when assignments are ready for you to access.

-Instructors use tests to assess your mastery over course content and objectives.
+Instructors use tests to assess your knowledge of course content and objectives.
 Your instructor assigns point values to questions in a test.
 You submit your test for grading and the results are recorded.

 Check your grades